 8. Prepare to Learn a Lot

 You can’t prepare for everything.
 When it comes to buying a historic homestead, you never know what you’ll come across.
 But that shouldn’t scare you away from investing in an essential piece in your community.
-It’s easy to get overwhelmed if you look at the project of taking on a historic property as a whole.
+Rural living has its benefits.
 Instead, break it down into small, manageable steps.
 The result is a gorgeous home with a unique sense of charm.

 9. Beware of Health Hazards